 Some people believe it is a sin for a Christian to have more money than what is needed for life's necessities.
 While many believers do not have much wealth, others are fairly well off.
 God, as the richest Being in existence, is not necessarily against Christians having more prosperity than what is needed to exist.
 His concern is how we use money and whether having it in abundance would lead us away of him.

-Those who had significant amounts of money in Scripture include Abraham, who was so wealthy that he could afford to support 318 highly trained men as his servants and personal military force (Genesis 14:12 - 14).
+Those in the Bible who were considered wealthy include Abraham.
+He was so rich that he could afford to support 318 highly trained men as his servants and personal military force (Genesis 14:12 - 14).
 Job possessed great riches before numerous trials stripped him of everything.
-After his trials were over, however, God personally blessed him to have DOUBLE the wealth he previously owned (Job 42:10).
+After his trials were over, however, God personally blessed him to have double the wealth he previously owned (Job 42:10).

-22. A good man leaves an inheritance to his children’s children, and the wealth of the sinner is laid up for the righteous (Proverbs 13:22).
+It is interesting to note that the Bible's definition of a good man iincludes attaining enough money to leave an inheritance for future generations.
+Solomon states, "A good man leaves an inheritance to his children’s children, and the wealth of the sinner is laid up for the righteous" (Proverbs 13:22).